 Now she had finished, Shauna was keen to leave college rather than carry on studying.
 However, her dad wasn’t keen for her to leave, insisting that if she wanted to stay living in his home then she needed to be studying.

 With this in mind, Shauna returned to college to study childcare.
 However, despite this, her relationship with her dad became frayed again.
-The situation worsened, leading to Shauna leaving the family home.
+The situation worsened, leading to Shauna leaving the family home when she was just 17.
 With nowhere else to go, she was referred to Roundabout and moved into their hostel.

 Due to her maturity, Shauna was quickly given the opportunity to move into Number 11 (No 11).
 No 11 is the property next door to the hostel which has eight self-contained flats, suitable for young people who have shown signs of progressing towards independence but still need support from a key worker.